Guest Post Guidelines

 - No more than two links to your company’s website in the body of the post.

-- Bio: Your bio should be approximately 100 words and can include your social media handles as well as any other relevant links you wish to display.
+- Biography: Your bio should be approximately 100 words and can include your social media handles as well as any other relevant links you wish to display.

 - Supporting images, interactive content and videos: